jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (c) direct the Registrar of the court to do either of these things.

 ### 160 Appointment of lawyer to assist court
-In any proceedings in a Family Court under Part 2 or 3A, the court may— (a) appoint a lawyer to assist the court; or
+In any proceedings in the Family Court under Part 2 or 3A, the court may— (a) appoint a lawyer to assist the court; or
   (b) direct the Registrar of the court to appoint a lawyer to assist the court.